How much support can I expect to receive?

 I have not yet selected a child care provider.
 Can I submit my application without this information?

-Yes, you may submit your application even if you have not yet selected a child care provider.
-If you have not confirmed your provider selection by the second week of classes, you will be added to the CCTAP wait list.
-If you need assistance finding child care please contact Jen Dittrich-Templin via e-mail or call (608) 265-9123.
+Yes, you may submit your application without a child care provider but we cannot process your application until you have a confirmed spot at a provider.
+If you need assistance finding child care please contact Jen Dittrich via e-mail or call (608) 265-9123.